Splicer97/react-native-mytracker/README.md

 ## React Native Support

+Since version 1.0.0 the library can only be used on the new architecture

 | version | react-native version |
 | ------- | -------------------- |
 | < 1.0.0 | < 0.76.0             |